christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 Eloquent is the Object Relational Mapper of Laravel(ORM).
 ORMs allow us to map our application objects to database tables.
-For example if we are building a blog, then posts, pages or comments would be such objects.
+For example if we are building a blog, then posts, photos pages or comments would be such objects.
 The ORM will take care of handling these objects so we do not have to write any line of SQL.(unless we want to)

 The only thing we need for working with Eloquent is a model per database table